patthoege/pawsome-care/README.md

 ## Getting Started
 To use the website, simply navigate to the homepage and start browsing to see what kind of services from our private professional sitter are available to book.
-You can sign-up for the form by providing the username, email, phone number, location, availability, type of pet and specific instructions.
-When we find you a pet sitter who meets your pet's need, you'll receive an email confirmation and will proceed with the communication through Whatsapp to discuss further points from your pet's needs.
+You can sign-up for the form by providing the username, email, phone number, location, type of pet and specific instructions.
+When we find you a pet sitter who meets your pet's needs, you'll receive an email confirmation and will proceed with the communication through Whatsapp to discuss further points from your pet's needs.

+To utilize our website, navigate to the homepage and begin browsing to discover the services provided by our private professional sitters that are available for booking.
+Signing up is easy - simply provide your username, email, phone number, location, type of pet, and any specific instructions.
+Once we have found a pet sitter that meets your requirements, you will receive an email confirmation and can continue communication through Whatsapp to further discuss your pet's needs.

+Pawsome Care offers its own pet-sitting services with a team of professional and specialized sitters who can meet the various needs of customers' pets.
+Customers can browse the company's website to see what types of services are available to book.
+To sign up, customers can provide their username, email, phone number, location, type of pet, and any specific instructions.
+Once a suitable pet sitter has been found, customers will receive an email confirmation and can proceed with communication via WhatsApp to discuss further details about their pet's needs.

 ### Features